gichukipaul/Data-perstistence-demo/README.md

-# Data-perstistence-demo
+# Data-persistence-demo
-Data persistence in Swift using UserDefaults
+An iOS project to demonstrate Data persistence in Swift using UserDefaults.